EmanueleLM/DocumentsManagementService/README.md

 The package will be installed in 'node_modules' folder and will be available through the javascript command 'require('<nome_package>')'.
 You may want to use also the npm option '-g' (global): in that case, read the documentation.

 ### Section 1, Simple Tutorials
-- <a href="#11-creare-un-container-docker-e-far-comunicare-sistema-batch-e-mockup-server-windowslinux-ubuntu">1.1 Create a Docker containers and make them communicate (Windows/Linux)</a>;
+- <a href="#11-creare-un-container-docker-e-far-comunicare-sistema-batch-e-mockup-server-windowslinux">1.1 Create a Docker containers and make them communicate (Windows/Linux)</a>;
-- <a href="#12-gestire-container-senza-docker-compose-linux-ubuntu">1.2 Manage containers (import/export) without orchestrator and/or docker-compose (Linux Ubuntu)</a>
+- <a href="#12-gestire-container-senza-docker-compose-linux">1.2 Manage containers (import/export) without orchestrator and/or docker-compose (Linux)</a>
 - <a href="#13-deploy-dei-container-su-rete-privata-attenzione-binding-dellip-di-mongo-da-settare-su-un-unico-valore">1.3 Deploy on a dedicated Docker network</a>
 - <a href="#14-container-con-servizi-in-massima-affidabilit%C3%A0-max-availability">1.4 Containers in 'max availability mode'</a>